-Surprisingly, the FYC treadmill boasts 12 workouts programs.
+Something else I like about this treadmill is that it boasts 12 workout programs.
 This is an impressive amount of preset programs for an entry-level treadmill.
-I love workout programs; they bring that something else to your cardio session.
+Workout programs are great; they bring that something extra to your cardio session.

-It’s easy to get bored of long cardio sessions.
-The workouts programs add an extra challenge, thus take away the monotony of walking or jogging for long periods.
+The workout programs will challenge you, thus taking away the monotony of walking or jogging for long periods.
 They’ll push you that bit further, helping you increase your cardio fitness—a big thumbs up for the number of workout programs.

 Don’t go getting your hopes up; there are no advanced monitors with fancy features in this price range.
 And it’s not a bad thing, so many people splash out a load of cash for high-end treadmills and monitors with 100’s of features to only ever use a few of them.
 Most of the time, advanced monitors just aren’t worth the cash.